 Abroad and beyond

-JMU is one of the top master’s-level institutions in the country in study-abroad participation, according to the Institute of International Education’s Open Doors 2013 report, which measured study abroad in 2011-12.
-JMU ranked second in the nation in participation in short-term programs and second in total number of students who studied abroad, with 1,071.
-In addition, JMU compared favorably with similar institutions in semester-long programs (7th) and programs lasting a full academic year or longer (12th).
+JMU is one of the top master’s-level institutions in the country in study-abroad participation, according to the Institute of International Education’s Open Doors 2015 report, which measured study abroad in 2013-14.
+JMU ranked first in the nation in participation in short-term programs and third in total number of students who studied abroad, with 1,161.

 JMU’s “impressive balance of educational, social and extracurricular activities to enrich students’ experience” earned the school a place in The Princeton Review’s “The Best Value Colleges: 2014 Edition,” subtitled “The 150 Best Buy Colleges and What It Takes to Get In.”